 Even spoiled milk has its own use!
-Although generally milk is okay to drink a few days after the expiration dat.
+Although generally, milk is okay to drink a few days after the expiration date.
 Sour milk can still be used in baked goods.
 Still interested?
-Try alternative milks last longer with a lower expiration date, Such as almond Milk.
-It’s tasty and will give you more options for use avoiding any animal bacteria that can cause sickness after an expiration date.
+Try alternative kinds of milk last longer with a lower expiration date, Such as almond Milk.
+It’s tasty and will give you more options for use avoiding any animal bacteria that can cause sickness after the expiration date.

-Eggs are one of the more long lasting shelf items.
-If you have no immediate plans to eat eggs coming up to an expiration date: Just boil them!
-They are a nutritious on the go snack and can be used immediately in any salad that is being made or on your.
+Eggs are one of the more long-lasting shelf items.
+If you have no immediate plans to eat eggs coming up to the expiration date: Just boil them!
+They are nutritious on-the-go snack and can be used immediately in any salad that is being made or on yours.
 Once they are boiled, their life span will increase even more

 Placing bread in a refrigerator will not make it last longer.
-However try to keep it stored and sealed out of the light.
+However, try to keep it stored and sealed out of the light.
 Natural bread without any preservatives spoils a lot faster.
-Because bread is delicious and throwing any if it away would be just sad.
+Because bread is delicious and throwing any of it away would be just sad.
 Instead, turn these stale pieces into croutons or toast.

 See some ideas that may work in your kitchen?
-Try using #theleftoverproject to showcase your before and after for the food in your house.
+Try using #theleftoverproject to showcase yours before and after for the food in your house.

 “I simply believe food is too good to throw away.
 And Christmas leftovers can be a gastronomic opportunity for the well skilled kitchen forager.
 With a little imagination, there are a million ways to use up leftovers rather than to bin them.” – Tristram Stuart, Food Waste Campaigner.